SEO Site Migration and Redirects in Google Sheets

 Workflow Integrated within Google Sheets Requires data export/import

-Why Flookup is the Best Excel Fuzzy Lookup Alternative
+Why Flookup Is the Best Excel Fuzzy Lookup Alternative

-Advanced URL Standardization Tools
+Advanced URL Standardisation Tools

-A Step-by-Step Flookup Workflow for Your Redirect Map
+A Step-by-step Flookup Workflow for Your Redirect Map

-1. Prepare Your Data: In a new Google Sheet, paste your old URLs into Column A (e.g., from a site crawl or Google Search Console's 404 report) and your new URLs into Column B.
+1. Prepare Your Data: In a new Google Sheet, paste your old URLs into Column A e.g. from a site crawl or Google Search Console's 404 report and your new URLs into Column B.

 5. Review and Export: You now have your original old URLs in Column A and their best-matched new URLs in Column F. Manually review this list for accuracy.
 Once satisfied, you have a clean, two-column redirect map ready to be implemented in your .htaccess file or server configuration.